 A keto meal plan is more than bacon, eggs, and a side of heavy cream.
 For many, low carb meals mean successful weight loss.
 They can also be a solution to nagging health problems, like poor blood sugar control.

-Note: If you do some form of high intensity exercise, you may want to beef up your carb intake 30 minutes before working out — hitting somewhere before 25 – 50 grams of carbohydrates.
-And nursing mothers, you will probably want to wait until your baby has fully weaned before starting a ketogenic diet, as healthy carbohydrates support your milk supply.
+Note: If you do some form of high-intensity exercise, you may want to beef up your carb intake 30 minutes before working out — hitting somewhere before 25 – 50 grams of carbohydrates.
+And nursing mothers, there’s a chance that you may want to wait until your baby has fully weaned before starting a ketogenic diet.
+In some cases, a good supply of healthy carbohydrates will support your milk supply.

-What’s in (and not in) a keto meal plan
+What’s in (and not in) a keto/low carb meal plan

 When you make the switch over to a keto diet, focus on protein-rich foods that are high in healthy, unprocessed fats.
 Likewise, avoid starchy foods and added sugar.